-A standard vacation length for most people working in America is one week – 5 lowly days off.
-Even with these days sandwiched in between two weekends, that amount of time make it hard to go see that far off destination you’ve been dreaming of.
-Two days of that are used up just flying to Australia or New Zealand!
+A standard vacation length for most people working in America is one week — five lowly days off.
+Even with these days sandwiched in between two weekends, that amount of time makes it hard to go see that far off destination you’ve been dreaming of.
+Two days of that are used up just flying to Australia or New Zealand, for example!
 Add in jet lag and getting settled into a new culture and by the time you’re really enjoying yourself and navigating the destination you’re visiting like a local…it’s time to leave.

 How to Ask for a Longer Vacation

-- Put together a schedule of when you’ll check in.
-Every 3 days should suffice.
+Put together a schedule of when you’ll check in.

-- Put together an outline of projects you’ll be putting together a detailed handover for to show your boss when asking for the time off.
+Put together an outline of projects you’ll be putting together a detailed handover for to show your boss when asking for the time off.
 Knowing nothing is going to be dropped while you’re gone will give your boss some ease of mind.
 (As someone who used to manage a team of 10 employees, handovers are often key to stress-free vacations for those helping pick up the slack.)

 Now take a deep breath and start getting together what you’re going to say to your boss.
 If you’re nervous about asking for the time off, remember — all employees should have the opportunity to take a few weeks off to see the world.
 If nothing else, you should at least have the right to ask.

 You may also enjoy reading: Travel Envy at Work and Worst Part of Limited Vacation Time

 Good advice!
 You never know until you ask…

 Thanks and I definitely agree!
 It (usually) doesn’t hurt to ask.

 I’m a firm believer of you never know until you ask…and more vacation is a perfect example of this!
 Great advice.